Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says to use for existing pages, not new ones (use create-page), and provides guidance on section/mode modifiers and edit-conflict detection with latestId, including ordering for chained append calls.
+Explicitly says to use for existing pages, not for new (use create-page).
+Provides guidance on edit-conflict detection with latestId, and for large pages with section and mode.
+Covers when to use alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.